Mesa-25.2.2

 -D egl-native-platform="...": This parameter controls which Embedded Graphics Library support will be built.
 Available linux options are auto (default), x11, wayland, surfaceless, and drm.

--D gles2=disabled: If you don't need OpenGL ES, use this option.
+-D gles2=disabled: If you didn't pass -D glvnd=enabled and don't need OpenGL ES, use this option.
 Be sure to read the section called “About GLES (OpenGL ES)”.

--D libgbm-external=true: This links against the system-installed libgbm and disables building the GBM if GBM from Mesa-25.1.1 is installed.
-Whenever updating this package, it is recommended to also update the GBM.
+-D libgbm-external=true: This links against the system-installed libgbm and disables building the GBM if it's installed.
+Whenever updating this package, it is recommended to also update the GBM so this option is not used.

 Contents